Chris Walker: Leader, Clarinet

 John Noddings: Banjo & Guitar

 John was a founder member banjo player of the Coventry based Dud Clews Jazz Orchestra and played and recorded with the band, on and off, over the years.
 He has played regularly with George Huxley’s Jazzmen since 1995 in both in the full band and in George’s smaller groups.
-He was co-organiser of the intriguing Royal Ascot Jazz Band for 25 years until 2 years ago.
+He was co-organizer of the intriguing Royal Ascot Jazz Band for 25 years until 2 years ago.
 He also organised the Midlands based band Jazz Salon Rouge from the late 1970’s until he recently moved down to Devon.

 Ken Ames OR Mike Bennett: Double Bass